angyb00/Parallel-Sorting/README.md

 ## Compilation

 This project utilizes 16 threads for the completion of the parallel algorithms.
 In this case, it will be necessary to login to the schools remote server.
 A sample output of running times has been provided within the projects root folder ("algo_times.csv").
-To see the visualization of the times, without gathering a new list of times,
-Run: ```python3 visualizer.py``` in the projects root folder.
+NOTE: *To see the visualization of the times, without gathering a new list of times, run:* ```python3 visualizer.py``` in the projects root folder.

 ### Login to remote server